Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 - Default country in sign up form is used.
 - I found that Falso `randPassword()` is returning wrong type (a string array rather than a string).
 An issue has already been reported to the Falso maintainers about this: https://github.com/ngneat/falso/issues/400.
 - Need to ensure that if tests are running in parallel, that each test uses a different username, otherwise there will be conflicts during sign up if all the tests use the same username.
 This is one of the pitfalls of parallel testing.
 The exact issue I ran into was that the website does not allow a user to sign up with a username and email if it already exists.
 When executing parallel tests all using the same seed to generate login details, this lead to conflicts between the tests.
+- Names of the Playwright tests are the same as the UI test cases for easy mapping between requirements and code.

+Notes while making the API tests:

+- With Playwright, normally we'd use the 'data' option when sending request payloads, however because the system API has been implemented with x-www-form-urlencoded content type, data needs to be sent as form data.
+Although Playwright does has a 'form' option, and this appears to automatically set the x-www-form-urlencoded content type header, so setting this at the start of the API tests could be removed.
+- Names of the Playwright tests are the same as the API test cases for easy mapping between requirements and code.

 **Improvements:**